1EdTech/casa-ref-receiver/README.md

 bundle exec bin/receiver get http://example.com
 ```

-This operation supports the options `secret` for client secret and `output` for format of output.
+This operation supports the options `secret` for client secret, `output` for format of output, and `settings` for the path to the settings file.
 For a full description of these options and their allowed values, see:

 ```
 bundle exec bin/receiver help get